cmradcl1/PersonalProject/README.md

 CIS 440 Personal Project
 ===============
-A professional Wordpress website for 602SouthWest Photography
+A professional Wordpress website for 602SouthWest Photography showcasing how a wordpress website can benefit a local business.

-Showcasing a Wordpress Website and Benefits for a Local Business

 http://602southwest.wordpress.com